Delaware First-Time Home Buyer: 2023 Programs and Grants

 You can see today’s live mortgage rates in Delaware here.

-When you’re ready to start the home-buying process, make sure you get personalized rate quotes from at least three mortgage lenders.
+When you’re ready to start the home-buying process, get personalized rate quotes from at least three mortgage lenders.

-Don’t just look at advertised rates online.
-Actually apply for preapproval and compare the interest rates and fees you’re offered.
-That’s the only way to know you’re getting the best deal possible on your new home loan.
+Don’t just look at the advertised rates on the internet.
+Apply for preapproval and compare the interest rates and fees offered to you.
+That is the only way to ensure you get the best deal on your new home loan.

 1Source: Delaware Associations of Realtors Housing Market Statistics Report